Alexa Fluor® Dyes—Brightest Conjugates

 Figure 1.
 Comparison of relative fluorescence of goat anti–mouse IgG antibody conjugates prepared from the Alexa Fluor® 488 dye and fluorescein isothiocyanate (FITC).
 Conjugate fluorescence is measured by comparing the fluorescence quantum yield of the conjugated dye relative to that of a reference dye and multiplying by the dye:protein labeling ratio.

 Figure 2.
-Comparison of relative fluorescence of goat anti–rabbit IgG antibody conjugates of the Alexa Fluor® 555 and Cy®3 dyes at different dye:protein ratios in the conjugate.
+Comparison of relative fluorescence of goat anti–rabbit IgG antibody conjugates of the Alexa Fluor® 555 and Cy®3 dyes (prepared by Invitrogen) at different dye:protein ratios in the conjugate.

 Figure 3.
 Flow cytometry comparison of the brightness of Alexa Fluor® 647 goat anti–mouse IgG antibody (red, A21235) with Cy5 goat anti–mouse IgG antibody from Jackson ImmunoResearch Laboratories (green) and Amersham-Pharmacia Biotech (blue).
 Human blood was blocked with normal goat serum and incubated with an anti-CD3 mouse monoclonal antibody; cells were washed, resuspended and incubated with either an Alexa Fluor® 647 or Cy5 goat anti–mouse IgG secondary antibody.
 Samples were analyzed on a flow cytometer equipped with a 633 nm He–Ne laser and a longpass emission filter (>650 nm).